 Your privacy is important to us and we are committed to keeping your information secure and managing it in accordance with our legal responsibilities under applicable data protection laws.
-We are registered with the UK Information Commissioner's Office (ICO) as a data controller.
-Our registration number is ZA211153.
+We are registered with the UK Information Commissioner's Office (ICO) as a data controller under registration number ZA211153.

 Please read this Privacy Statement carefully as it contains important information to help you understand how and why we process any personal information that you give to us.